 The physiological approach to terrorism suggests the role of the media in promoting the spread of terrorism.
-Due to media coverage, the methods, demands, and goals of terrorists are quickly made known to potential terrorists, who may be inspired to imitate them upon becoming stimulated by media accounts of terrorist acts.
+Physiological approach emphasizes that due to media coverage, the methods, demands, and goals of terrorists are quickly made known to potential terrorists, who may be inspired to imitate them upon becoming stimulated by media accounts of terrorist acts.
 David G. Hubbard (1983) takes a physiological approach to analyzing the causes of terrorism.

-He discusses three substances produced in the body under stress: norepinephrine, a compound produced by the adrenal gland and sympathetic nerve endings and associated with the "fight or flight" physiological response of individuals in stressful situations; acetylcholine, which is produced by the parasympathetic nerve endings and acts to dampen the accelerated norepinephrine response; and endorphins, which develop in the brain as a response to stress and "narcotize" the brain, being 100 times more powerful than morphine.
+David G. Hubbard discusses three substances produced in the body under stress: norepinephrine, a compound produced by the adrenal gland and sympathetic nerve endings and associated with the fight or flight, physiological response of individuals in stressful situations; acetylcholine, which is produced by the parasympathetic nerve endings and acts to dampen the accelerated norepinephrine response; and endorphins, which develop in the brain as a response to stress and narcotize the brain, and is 100 times more powerful than morphine.

-"If the neurophysiological model of aggression is realistic," Oots and Wiegele assert, "there is no basis for the argument that terrorism could be eliminated if its sociopolitical causes were eliminated."
+"If the neurophysiological model of aggression is realistic, Oots and Wiegele assert, there is no basis for the argument that terrorism could be eliminated if its sociopolitical causes were eliminated.

 Terrorist and victim: Psychiatric and physiological approaches from a social science perspective.
 Kent Layne Oots, Thomas C. Wiegele.
 Abstract: This paper reviews physiological and psychiatric approaches to the study of terrorism from a social science perspective.
 First the paper reviews psychiatric studies of terrorism.